Cst2989/neciudan-dev-new/src/content/post/speaking-at-tech-confrences.md

 Then, I will add a time slot for each specific point.
 For example, the introduction should be 7 minutes, the conclusion 3 minutes, the first point 12 minutes, the second 10 minutes, and the last 13 minutes.
 You can have four talking points, but I would not recommend more than that.

-Then, in each section, also break them down into :
+In each section, also break them down into :
 - Setup
 - Content and examples
 - The point this section is trying to make